Baileys hot chocolate recipe

 Method

 1. Pour the milk into a saucepan and bring almost to the boil.
-Meanwhile, combine chocolate mix ingredients in a bowl, finely grating in the chocolate.
+Meanwhile, combine the cornflour, icing sugar and cocoa powder in a bowl.
+Finely grate in the chocolate and give everything a mix to combine.

 2. Spoon the chocolate mix into the hot milk with the Baileys, whisking thoroughly, and allow to bubble for a few mins before serving.

-3. Top with a dollop of whipped cream, some marshmallows and a grating of chocolate.
+3. Top with a dollop of whipped cream, some marshmallows and a grating of more chocolate, if you like.

 Why do I need to add cornflour to the hot chocolate mix?